Agonian-DB/EC601_Project2/README.md

 # Tourist Attractions Map with LLM Chat Assistant
 Welcome to the Tourist Attractions Map project!
-This application integrates a chatbot powered by OpenAI's Large Language Model (LLM) with the Google Map to recommend tourist spots based on user preferences and show them in map.
+This application integrates a chatbot powered by OpenAI's Large Language Model (LLM) with the Google Map to recommend tourist spots based on user preferences and show them on map.

 # Overview
 Dialog Interface: Engage in a natural conversation with the LLM assistant.
 Guide the chatbot by providing inputs like "I want to go to [someplace] for travel, I prefer [type of spots]".